A Visit to Kollsvík Cove in the Westfjords - the smallest Settlement in Iceland

 The sheepcote by Strýtusteinn rock

-The sheepcote by Strýtusteinn rock was back then still in use and extra care was taken as not to call too loud when the sheep were called together and driven into the sheepcote.
+The sheepcote by Strýtusteinn rock was still in use back then, and extra care was taken not to call too loudly when the sheep were called together and driven into the sheepcote.

-Another rock is close by Strýtusteinn rock which is also believed to be the dwellings of the hidden people.
+Another rock is near Strýtusteinn, which is also believed to be the dwelling of the hidden people.
 And the church of the hidden people is at Stórhóll at Hnífar, Valdimar told me.

-I don't have a photo of Stórhóll, but have shown you several such churches in other travel-blogs, f.ex. the Elf-church Álfakirkja at Laugarvatnsvellir plains and The Beautiful Elf City and Elf Church by Hotel Laki in South-Iceland.
+I don't have a photo of Stórhóll, but I have shown you several such churches in other travel blogs, e.g.:

-In this photo, you can see how close the sheepcote is to Strýtusteinn rock
+In this photo, you can see how close the sheepcote is to the Strýtusteinn rock.

 Strýtusteinn dwellings of the hidden people at Kollsvík - it is such a beautiful rock

-The hidden people seemed to frequently borrow stuff from the inhabitants at Kollsvík and return them again.
+The hidden people seemed to frequently borrow items from the inhabitants of Kollsvík and return them after they had used them.

-This happened so frequently that when objects disappeared in Kollsvík, they would say that the hidden people borrowed them (ref.
+This happened so frequently that when objects disappeared in Kollsvík, people would say the hidden people had borrowed them (ref.
 Kollsvík).

 Pink beaches in Kollsvík

-I have written travel-blogs about other rocks of the hidden people in Iceland if you are interested to know more about them, f.ex.:
+I have written travel blogs about other rocks of the hidden people in Iceland if you are interested to know more about them, e.g.:

 The oldest turf outhouse in Iceland - Hesthúsið á Hólum in Kollsvík